aikchongtan/movie_oasis/README.md

 1. Movies by genres;
 2. Ranking movies by sales;
-3. Saved movie lists by registered users; and
+3. Saved movie lists by registered users;
-4   A recommender system to recommend next-movies to watch for registered users.
+4. A recommender system to recommend next-movies to watch for registered users.

 An associative rule recommender model is implemented to overcome the cold-start issue faced by this newly set up site.
 The model is created using Python programming language since I am unfamiliar with Javascript machine learning ecosystems.